sparkfun/SparkFun_GNSSDO/docs/software_overview.md

 * **TimeSys** is the named TimeSystem from the PVTGeodetic SBF message
 * **Error** is the Error byte from the PVTGeodetic SBF message.
 0 indicates no error
 * **Fine** is the FINETIME bit from the SyncLevel byte from the ReceiverTime SBF message
-* **PPS** indicates if the Pulse-Per-Second output is enabled.
-PPS is enabled when the RxClkBias reaches the required accuracy
+* **PPS** indicates if the Pulse-Per-Second output is enabled
+	* PPS is enabled when the RxClkBias reaches the required accuracy, set by **RX Clock Bias Lock Limit**
 * **Bias** is the receiver clock bias in seconds
 * **Source** is the source of the receiver clock bias reported in **Bias**
-	* By default, this is the composite RxClkBias reported in the PVTGeodetic SBF message.
-"PVT" indicates the source is RxClkBias from PVTGeodetic
+	* By default, this is **PVT** indicating the source is the composite RxClkBias from the PVTGeodetic SBF message
-	* If AtomiChron is enabled and if **Prefer non-composite GPS bias** or **Prefer non-composite Galileo bias** has been selected, this will change to "GPS" or "Galileo" indicating that the individual non-composite bias from the FugroTimeOffset SBF message is being used
+	* If AtomiChron is enabled and if **Prefer non-composite GPS bias** or **Prefer non-composite Galileo bias** has been selected, this will change to **GPS** or **Galileo** indicating that the individual non-composite bias from the FugroTimeOffset SBF message is available and is being used
 * **TCXO** is the 26-bit signed frequency control word written to the SiT5358 TCXO
 * **Pk** is the PI control loop Proportional term - set in the configuration menu
 * **Ik** is the PI control loop Integral term - set in the configuration menu